BlackyDrum/chromadb-cpp/README.md

 ### Connecting to ChromaDB

 To connect to a ChromaDB server, you need to create an instance of the `Client` class.
-You can specify the connection details such as the scheme, host, port, database, tenant, and an authorization token.
+You can specify the connection details such as the scheme, host, port, database and tenant.

 ```cpp
 #include "ChromaDB/ChromaDB.h"